Upcoming Trainings: April 7-14, May 19-26

-Elements Wilderness Program provides a safe and healthy therapeutic environment for struggling young men (13-17).
-While with us, our students (and their families) will be provided the opportunity to explore past choices and set a new course for their futures.
+Elements Wilderness Program provides a safe and healthy therapeutic environment for struggling young men (13-17) and adults of all genders (18+).
+While with us, our clients (and their families) will be provided the opportunity to explore past choices and set a new course for their futures.
 In order to accomplish this goal, we’ve chosen to use wilderness therapy: embracing the outdoors, healthy role-modeling, adventure activities, and evidence-based therapeutic methods.

-Field Mentors are the foundation of our program and a core part of each student’s experience.
-Mentors create a physically and emotionally safe environment for our students in order for growth to occur.
-Mentors operate as direct-care staff, building relationships with our students while living alongside them in the outdoors for a week at a time.
-Students often point to the relationships they built with their Mentors as the most powerful part of their process!
+Field Mentors are the foundation of our program and a core part of each client’s experience.
+Mentors create a physically and emotionally safe environment for our clients in order for growth to occur.
+Mentors operate as direct-care staff, building relationships with our clients while living alongside them in the outdoors for a week at a time.
+Clients often point to the relationships they built with their Mentors as the most powerful part of their process!
 We believe our staff are part outdoor education professionals and part mental-health professionals.

 Most staff live in the Salt Lake City area when not working.
 SLC offers the advantage of a big city along with nearby outdoor attractions, such as renowned skiing in the winter and hiking/ biking trails in the summer.
 Some staff also choose to live in Moab, Utah or Grand Junction, Colorado.
 All three cities offer ample trails, cliffs, and water-ways to explore!
 Staff can live wherever they want, as long as they arrive to work on Tuesday at 9am well rested and ready to go.